BlockchainCommons/BCSwiftFoundation/Docs/Secure Components/6-EXAMPLES.md

 ## Introduction

-This section includes a set of high-level examples of API usage in Swift involving `Simplex`.
+This section includes a set of high-level examples of API usage in Swift involving `Envelope`.

 ## Status